If you’re starting out or looking to improve, then these slow cooker tips should help with getting to know some of the best things about slow cooking.

-With most recipes it’s important to add the dairy at the end of cooking as this will help prevent it from splitting.
-There are of course some exceptions to this rule but for something like a tasty beef stroganoff you’re best leaving it till the end.
+With most recipes, it’s essential to add the dairy at the end of cooking, as this will help prevent it from splitting.
+There are, of course, some exceptions to this rule, but for something like tasty beef stroganoff, you’re best leaving it till the end.

 15. Slow Cooker Conversion Times

 If you need to convert a recipe from cooking on low to high or high to low, then the conversions are pretty straight forward.
 The picture below has all the standard conversions that you may come across.